 - .5 Use only hydrocarbon-based gasoline or diesel fuel, including biodiesel, fuel containing ethanol, or any additives (e.g., propylene or other octane boosters) added directly to the 'OE' fuel tank.
-Any external (to the 'OE' fuel system) source of fuel or fuel additive is prohibited, including nitrous oxide systems and propane. - .6 An operational, on board self-starter and shall be able to idle on the grid (i.e., without overheating) for reasonable periods of time without affecting the conduct of the event. - .7 Battery location is free within the bodywork provided Rule 5.1.C.17 is abided.
+Any external (to the 'OE' fuel system) source of fuel or fuel additive is prohibited, including nitrous oxide systems and propane.
+Electric vehicles and/or Hybrid/Partial Electric Vehicles may only be used with the prior approval of the CASC-OR Time Attack Director and must comply with Appendix B: Electric Vehicle Requirements. - .6 An operational, on board self-starter and shall be able to idle on the grid (i.e., without overheating) for reasonable periods of time without affecting the conduct of the event. - .7 Battery location is free within the bodywork provided Rule 5.1.C.17 is abided.
 Flooded lead acid type batteries located in the driver/passenger compartment shall be in a nonconductive marine-type container or equivalent.
 The hot terminal shall be insulated.
 All batteries shall be attached securely to the frame or chassis. - .8 Hubcaps, centre caps, wheel disks and trim rings, not bolted to the wheels, are removed. - .9 Be equipped with coolant catch tanks.
 Crankcase breather tubes shall not vent onto the track but into an adequate size catch can. - .10 Passes all safety inspections. - .11 To maintain a professional appearance, licence plates shall be either completely removed or completely visible during competition.
 Ad hoc covering with masking tape or equivalent is not permitted. - .12 Be equipped with at least one functional rearview mirror.